Princess Blanca of Bourbon: Titular Queen of Croatia

-Until World War I, Blanca and her large family had a pleasant uncomplicated existence moving according to the seasons among their various residences.
-During World War I her husband took on the provision of food for the Austrian Army in the front and was inspector general of Artillery until 1918.
-Blanca's two eldest sons also joined the Austrian army fighting in the Italian front, while her daughters Immaculata and Margaretha worked for the Austrian red cross.
 After the war and proclamation of the Republic, the properties of the imperial family were confiscated by the new Austrian government.
 Wilheminenberg was converted into a military hospital and then sold to a Swiss banker.
 With the loss of their wealth, they had to live in exile with meager means.
 The family could live neither in France nor in Italy, countries that had been Austria's enemies during the war.
+In 1919, a plot to make Croatia an independent kingdom with Archduke Leopold Salvator as king failed.
+Despite this, Leopold Salvator was proclaimed King of Croatia by the conspirators, even though neither the Archduke nor Blanca had ever taken part in the plot.